 By the time they graduate, students in International Studies are able to:

-The International Studies Concentration prepares students for both graduate school and careers in government, international organizations, business, and the non-profit sectors.
+INTS prepares students for graduate school and careers in government, international organizations, business, and non-profit sectors.